Understand event statuses

 | Lead | The opportunity is still early. | The job is real enough to track, but scope and commitment are still moving. |

-| Proposal | You are preparing or sharing pricing. | The event is in active quoting or option review. |
+| Proposal | You are preparing or sharing pricing. | The event is in active proposal work or client review. |

-| Booked | The event is confirmed. | Operational planning should move forward with confidence. |
+| Booked | The client has accepted and the event is confirmed. | Operational planning should move forward with confidence. |

 | Completed | The job has been delivered. | The event stays available for reporting and history. |